Phenomkay/Instagram-Recommendation-System/README.md

 ## Data Preprocessing

-1. **Loading Data**: The data is loaded into a pandas DataFrame.
+1. **Loading Data**: The data was loaded into a pandas DataFrame.
-2. **Data Conversion**: The `Date` column is converted to datetime format.
+2. **Data Conversion**: The `Date` column was converted to datetime format.
-3. **Feature Extraction**: The day of the week is extracted from the `Date` column, and hashtags are split into a list for further analysis.
+3. **Feature Extraction**: The day of the week was extracted from the `Date` column, and hashtags were split into a list for further analysis.

   ---